Time spent online

 Work out how much time you spend online and what sort of stuff you’re doing.
-Then you can figure out what you can cut back on.
+That way, it’s easier to figure out what you can cut back on.
 The internet is one big distraction, and procrastinator heaven.

-Set yourself allotted amounts of time to hang out online doing different things, whether it’s checking Facebook, chatting or gaming.
-Try to stick to these times.
+Set yourself allotted amounts of time to hang out online doing different things, whether it’s checking Facebook, chatting or gaming, and try to stick to them.

-This can be hard if you have to be online for work or study.
-But, giving yourself a certain amount of time for these activities means you’ll be more conscious of the extra time you spend surfing around doing nothing in particular.
+This can be tricky if you have to be online for work or study, but giving yourself a certain amount of time to do it means that you’ll be more conscious of the extra time you spend surfing around doing nothing in particular.

-Don’t worry if it’s hard at first, and it will be.
-It should get easier with practice.
+Don’t worry if it’s difficult at first, it will get easier with practice.

 If night-time is your internet downfall, try leaving your laptop somewhere annoying to get, or watching a film you love.